funkhou9/blog/_posts/2016-02-06-How-is-the-Bio-PhD-supposed-to-make-a-website?.md

 But how do you start with designing a website?

-Relative to programming needed to analyze biological data, programming intended for web and app development resembles some sort of black magic.
-I would argue that if you're taking the time to learn statistical or bioinformatic algorithms and the languages to implement those algorithms, it's worth also learning some black magic in order to communicate your accomplishments and your research.
+Relative to programming needed to analyze biological data, programming intended for web and app development resembles some sort of dark magic.
+I would argue that if you're taking the time to learn statistical or bioinformatic algorithms and the languages to implement those algorithms, it's worth also learning some dark magic in order to communicate your accomplishments and your research.

-Black magic takes time for the bio PhD to learn on their own.
+Dark magic takes time for the bio PhD to learn on their own.
 I've found that the best way for the bio PhD to develop a hub for scientific accomplishments and blog posts is to use their (presumed) existing knowledge of Git and GitHub.
-[GitHub Pages](https://pages.github.com) provides a great way for the bio PhD to develop websites for themselves, their labs, or their projects.
+[GitHub Pages](https://pages.github.com) provides a great way for the bio PhD to develop websites for themselves, their labs, and their projects.
+Just like their research or projects, they can make changes to their website and easily push those changes to GitHub for easy deployment.

 Unless all you want is a "Hello World!" page, the best way to get started quickly is to use [Jekyll](https://jekyllrb.com), a blog-focused web framework that's used by GitHub Pages.
 Use the quick